 College of Humanities, Arts, and Sciences

-The UNI Community Music School will present their fall recitals.
+Faculty artist Amanda McCandless, clarinet, will present a recital with collaborators and repertoire to be announced.
 This event is free and open to the public.

 Please note: the date of this concert has changed.
 It will now be held on Tuesday, March 8 at 8 p.m. (instead of March 1 at 6 p.m. as previously publicized).